 Although we haven’t had to deal with the aftermath of a storm as of late, this glorious sunshine won’t last forever and more extreme weather will inevitably hit us.
-We’re sure you all remember the Beast from the East which took us by surprise in February of this year, causing havoc across the country and leaving a trail of destruction.
+We’re sure you all remember the Beast from the East which took us by surprise, causing havoc across the country and leaving a trail of destruction.

-It was the worst weather we have had to endure in years, and as a result, plenty homes suffered damage to their buildings and gardens.
+After the worst weather we have had to endure in years, resulting in plenty of homes suffering damage to their buildings and gardens.
 If you were one of those who suffered damage to your timber garden fence thanks to the snow and storms, was it so bad that you had to replace it?
 Or were you able to fix it up?

 Thankfully, if the damage isn’t too severe, your wooden garden fence can be repaired with a little knowhow and the right tools.
 This can help you to avoid any huge costs.
 If you would like to know how to fix minor issues with your timber fence, so you’re prepared for when the next storm hits, keep reading….

 Assess the damage